Yampa, Iowa

 Yampa is a small unincorporated community in Wapello County, Iowa, United States.

+Yampa was the site of a school, rail station, general store, cemetery, and short-lived post office.

 Geography

-It lies west of Batavia, near the junction of U.S. Route 34 and County Highway V-43, south of Bladensburg.
+Yampa lies west of Batavia, near the junction of U.S. Route 34 and County Highway V-43, south of Bladensburg.

 History

 Early years

 Yampa was founded in Pleasant Township.
 The village of Yampa briefly had a post office from 1899 to 1900.
 Charles E. Walker was the postmaster.
 The site was established on the Chicago, Fort Madison and Des Moines Railway.
-At this time, Yampa was considered a community; Yampa had a school in this era.
+At this time, Yampa was considered a community.

+Yampa had a school in this era.
 In addition to the school and post office, Yampa had a general store and was considered a "thriving little town".
 The Yampa school was also used as a church.

 A literary society was formed in Yampa in November 1899.
 The literary society held events in Yampa and co-sponsored events with the Pleasant Grove literary society.
 In 1900, due to the railroad line in Yampa being "torn up" due to construction, Yampa's mail service was disrupted, with it being reported that mail was arriving late or not at all.

 Yampa's population was 12 in 1902.
 The Yampa School District was still operational in 1916.